Kristen McNabb

-Kristen Claire McNabb (born April 17, 1994) is an American soccer player who plays as a defender for San Diego Wave of the National Women's Soccer League (NWSL).
-McNabb has represented the United States on the under-18 and under-23 national teams.
-She played collegiate soccer at the University of Virginia.
+Kristen Claire McNabb (born April 17, 1994) is an American professional soccer player who plays as a center back or left back for San Diego Wave FC of the National Women's Soccer League (NWSL).

+McNabb played college soccer for the Virginia Cavaliers before being drafted by Seattle Reign FC (later OL Reign) in the fourth round of the 2017 NWSL Draft.
+She spent five seasons with the Reign, including one on loan with Melbourne Victory FC.
+McNabb has also represented the United States on the under-18 and under-23 national teams.

-Early life and education
+Early life

 McNabb was raised in Montville, New Jersey, where she attended Montville Township High School.
 She played club soccer for PDA Charge and captained the team to the national championship games twice.
-She was ranked 34 nationally by TopDrawerSoccer.
+She was ranked 34th nationally by TopDrawerSoccer.